 The rules used to define the objects that can be accessed via a network management protocol.
-This protocol is defined in STD 16, RFC 1155.
-See also: Management Information Base.
-[Source: RFC1208]
+These rules are defined in RFC 1155 (STD 17).
+The acronym is pronounced "Ess Em Eye."
+See also: Management Information Base. .br [Source: RFC1208]